- P256K

 Authenticate the peer’s public key

 ECDH alone provides confidentiality against passive eavesdroppers but says nothing about who you exchanged secrets with.
 A man-in-the-middle who substitutes their own public key for B derives a shared secret with Alice, and separately derives a different shared secret with Bob, then proxies traffic between them.
-Always pair ECDH with peer-key authentication — typically via a signature, a certificate, or out-of-band fingerprint verification (the Noise framework integrates both).
+Always pair ECDH with peer-key authentication — typically via a signature, a certificate, or out-of-band fingerprint verification (the Noise Protocol Framework integrates both).

 Static vs ephemeral keys